nikolausmayer/raytracing-from-scratch/README.md

 Let's Build a Raytracer, From Scratch
 =====================================
+**Raytracing** is the new hotness in gaming — brillant reflections, complex refractions and high-fidelity shadows enhance the visual experience so much that no present-day AAA release can afford not to dazzle with alluring "RTX on" screenshots.
+What many people don't know: Raytracing is actually **much simpler** than "traditional" rendering!

 ![Final render animation](img/final-optimized.gif)

 This repository contains code, assets, and presentation slides from an introductory course on raytracing.

-Note: This repository will **NOT** accept pull requests.
+From **absolute scratch**, we build up a rendering engine that can handle a basic set of shapes and materials.
+Each part of the engine is easy to understand, and the final product offers a massive attack surface for straightforward extensions to continue working on.

 Presentation slides